webdesigns23/flask-password-protection-technical-lesson/README.md

 We need to implement a way for users to sign up, log in, and log out with secure passwords.

-We will create methods using bycrpt in our user model to:
+We will create methods using bcrypt in our user model to:
 - hash passwords and store them in the database
 - protect the hashed_password property
-- authenticate a user by their username and password.
+- authenticate a user by their username and password

-Then we'll use those methods in our login and signup endpoints to create and login users securely.
+Then we'll use those methods in our login and signup endpoints to create and log in users securely.

-- Add methods to the User model to protect and set the password_hash property and authenticate a user with their password.

 #### Note on Configuration

 Take note of the new `config.py` file in the `server/` directory.
-As our app is getting more and more complex, setting up the a config file can help clean up our code a bit.
+As our app is getting more and more complex, setting up a config file can help clean up our code a bit.

 In each of our applications so far, `app.py` needed to import from `models.py`